 Distributions of the Institute's endowment are made in accordance with the gift agreements.
 On an annual basis, up to 6% of the fair market value of the endowment fund may be spent based on a moving average of the fair market value of the endowment fund as determined by the board of managers of the Institute.
 The board of managers may from time-to-time adjust the 6% maximum annual draw on the endowment fund for extraordinary circumstances as determined by two-thirds vote of its board of managers, but in no event shall the annual draw exceed 10%.
-For the year ended December 31, 2019, the distribution was 5.4% of the market value of the endowment fund.
+For the years ended December 31, 2020 and 2019, the distribution was a blended 8.2% and 5.4%, respectively, of the market value of the endowment fund.
+The additional draw was utilized for grantmaking purposes consistent with the Institute's mission.